hpcaubuserguide/hpcaub_userguide/userdoc/octopus/slurm_cheatsheet.rst

     $ sbatch my_job_script.sh

-To submitting an interactive for testing and/or debugging/development the ``srun`` command can be used
+To submit an interactive for testing and/or debugging/development the ``srun`` command can be used

 .. code-block:: bash